 Instruction Pack V teaches students the basics of emergency and disaster management-strategies for dealing with natural disasters, emergencies and acts of terrorism.
 Students investigate the challenges of aviation and maritime security, examine the threat of terrorism and create informed opinions of how best to balance security needs with personal needs for privacy.
 They are introduced to future trends in technology, corrections and crime prevention.
 Finally, students complete a real-world practicum that lets them apply everything that they have learned in the course.

+This course is also offered online.
 See the Earn Your Certificate Online section in this catalog for this great opportunity!

 Healthcare Office Manager Course